 A novel is nurtured in the imagination of the author and blooms in the imagination of the reader.
 That my imagination produces such a melancholic bloom is a sign that my subconscious wants to tell me something.
 This doesn’t happen often, I have a very understanding subconscious, so when it sends me a message, I do my best to listen.

-Harry Dresden has been a resident in my imagination since about 2004, when I first discovered the series and read the first four novels in a rush.
+Harry Dresden has been a resident of my imagination since about 2004 when I first discovered the series and read the first four novels in a rush.
 Then I settled down to watch Dresden grow year by year.
 “Ghost Story” is the thirteenth novel in the Dresden Files.
-I pre-ordered it in hard-back as soon as I finished my hard-back copy of “Changes”, the twelfth novel.
-Then I waited a little over a year for it to come out.
+I pre-ordered it in hardback as soon as I finished my hardback copy of “Changes”, the twelfth novel.
+Then I waited for a little over a year for it to come out.

 I know, I’m an addict.

 So what is it that I’m addicted to and why, this time, does it make me tearful?